jwheeler706/wheeler_independent_study/README.md

 ##

 Creating the files can take some time.
 The jobs I ran on the hpcc lasted 4 hours and created between 300-400 object files.
 Conversion to vtk really depends on the complexity of the mesh.
-Lo-res files can be converted in a few minutes, but more complicated meshes can take ~20 minutes to convert a few hundred.
+Small files can be converted in a few minutes, but more complicated meshes can take ~20 minutes to convert a few hundred.

 If using several layers, import each one individually.
 It is possible to grab multiple layers at once, but you have to try to grab them at a common intersection.